Vendetta for the Saint: Development

 Vendetta was the first Saint volume published after Leslie Charteris, who created the character in 1928, stopped writing the adventures himself.
 Charteris was credited as the author and remained as editor, approving stories and revising material when needed, but the novels were largely written by other authors.
 These books were mostly based on the TV series comic strip; the next wholly original Saint literary stories were not published until the novella collection Catch the Saint more than a decade later.

-Vendetta was written by Harry Harrison, a noted science fiction author who also wrote the syndicated Saint comic strip.
+Vendetta was written by Harry Harrison, a noted science fiction author who also wrote the syndicated Saint comic strip from 1955 to 1960.
 In an interview, Harrison claimed that Charteris contributed in a very minor way.
 The reference work The Saint: A Complete History by Burl Barer, however, indicates that Charteris was heavily involved in editing the book.

 Plot summary

 On holiday in Naples, Simon Templar witnesses an argument in a restaurant; an English tourist greets an Italian businessman as an old friend, but the Italian claims never to have met him.
 When the businessman's bodyguard attacks the Englishman, Templar intervenes and the Italians leave.
 Templar learns that the Englishman, Euston, is adamant that the Italian businessman was his old friend Dino Cartelli.

 Next morning, Templar sees an obituary for Euston in the local newspaper, stating the man had an unfortunate accident.
 Suspicious, the Saint starts an investigation.
 He discovers that Dino Cartelli was a faithful bank employee, murdered by bank robbers years ago.
 His face and hands were mutilated beyond recognition.
 He also learns that the businessman is Alessandro Destamio.

-The next day, a limousine arrives at the hotel, and the Templar is invited for a meeting with Mr. Destamio.
+The next day, a limousine arrives at the hotel, and Templar is invited for a meeting with Mr. Destamio.
 He is flown to Destamio's private island, where Destamio introduces himself as a businessman with many enemies, who takes his privacy very seriously.

 Back in Naples, Templar is attacked by street robbers.
 The police arrive and take them to the police station for questioning, where the police accuse him of attacking the robber.
 However, a senior officer, Inspector Ponti, arrives, dismisses the charges against him.
 The Saint understands it is a veiled invitation, and waits for Ponti at the restaurant.
 Ponti explains that the Saint is up against the Mafia.
 They will try to hunt him down and the police cannot be trusted.
 Ponti will be his only ally.

 Templar then visits Destamio's family, including Gina.
 Later that night, he visits the mausoleum of the Destamio family, but before he can investigate the grave inscriptions, he is clubbed unconscious.

 Captured in a castle, at the mercy of the Mafia, Templar is brought to the head of the Mafia, who is seriously ill.
 It appears Destamio aims to be his successor, but he has to defeat other candidates who wonder why Destamio has brought the Saint to their headquarters.
 It appears that Destamio claims to be from a worthy family, which the Saint might dispute.